-The priming bulb on your Weed Eater supplies fuel to the carburetor when the engine is cold.
+The priming bulb on your string trimmer supplies fuel to the carburetor when the engine is cold.
 It can't perform this function when it collapses; if this happens, you may find your trimmer impossible to start.
 That's because the collapse, which may be due to the bulb itself, can also signify a blockage in the line leading to the bulb from the fuel tank.
 The cause is often related to gummy varnishes left by old fuel.
 Replacing the bulb when it fails is a relatively straightforward procedure.

 A bulb may collapse simply because it's old and worn out.
 Bulbs are made from rubber or flexible plastic that can become soft after repeated use, especially if you use fuel with a high ethanol content.
 If you're in the habit of leaving the tool in storage for extended periods, varnish in the fuel can collect on the sides of the bulb, and this can make the sides stick together when you press the bulb.
 The solution is to replace the bulb.
 This is usually a simple procedure, although it involves removing the carburetor.

-Faulty Check Valve
+The Faulty Check Valve Problem

-When you release the priming bulb, it creates a suction force as it regains its shape, and this force is sufficient to draw fuel through the check valve located in the fuel line that leads from the tank.
+When you release the primer bulb, it creates a suction force as it regains its shape, and this force is sufficient to draw fuel through the check valve located in the fuel line that leads from the tank.
 Another consequence of leaving old fuel in the trimmer for an extended period is that it can gum up this valve and prevent it from opening.
 If you do manage to start the trimmer, the fuel pump may develop enough suction to open the valve, but it's more likely that the trimmer won't start.
 You'll probably have to drain the fuel, clean the fuel lines and refill the trimmer with fresh fuel.

 You should also consider winterizing your trimmer in order to preserve the integrity of its parts during the off season.
 During the last few uses of the trimmer, avoid overfilling it with fuel that will sit over winter and deteriorate the rubber primer bulb.
-Knowing how to fix a primer bulb on a weed eater also means you'll be prepared to replace it each spring before the lawn maintenance season begins for best results.
+Knowing how to fix a primer bulb on a string trimmer also means you'll be prepared to replace it each spring before the lawn maintenance season begins for best results.
 This is also the perfect time to inspect the air filter and fuel lines for optimal performance.